adobe/aepsdk-edgebridge-android/Documentation/tutorials/edge-bridge-tutorial.md

 ```

 ### Environment
-- macOS machine with a recent version of Xcode installed.
+- Android Studio version which supports Gradle plugin 7.2 and a working Android simulator

 ### Prerequisites
 - A timestamp enabled report suite is configured for mobile data collection.